vinod2305/CoFeed/README.md

 # CoFeed

-- Implemented a full stack social media platform and deployed using dockers.
+- Full stack containerized social media Application.
 - Provides users to view their feeds, connect with friends, and add posts [including photos] with an option to react to them.
 - Created a private chatroom using Sockets.io for users to send messages to other friends.